-- The Boat of the Year Perpetual Trophy shall be awarded to the class-winning boat with the highest performance The boat total score for all races, divided by the total number of actual participation (ie maximum possible score) In 2020, Series 1 results will not be used in any assessment of season championship or prizes, to avoid incentives for exposure - The good natured, Trident "Aaaaaarrrgg", Award may be presented to competitors who perform spectacular, un-seamanlike maneuvers.
+- The Boat of the Year Perpetual Trophy shall be awarded to the class-winning boat with the highest performance The boat total score for all races, divided by the total number of actual participation (ie maximum possible score) - The good natured, Trident "Aaaaaarrrgg", Award may be presented to competitors who perform spectacular, un-seamanlike maneuvers.
 The skipper's name shall be inscribed upon the perpetual and a keeper awarded as well.
 The race committee is not eligible for this award, and the award need not be awarded. - The Most Improved, Sportsmanship, and Best Crew Perpetual Trophies are to be determined by the RC based on nominations received on the web site or other sources.
-The winners shall have their names inscribed upon the perpetual and keepers awarded as well. - Iron Man awards will be given for any boats starting all non-canceled races.
-No incentive will be given for any sailor to risk exposure to C19 infection in 2020.
+The winners shall have their names inscribed upon the perpetual and keepers awarded as well. - Iron Man awards will be given for any boats starting all non-canceled races-No incentive will be given for any sailor to risk exposure to C19 infection in 2020.